Julianne Buescher

-Julianne Buescher is an American actress, writer, and puppeteer who performs in film, television, radio, and on stage.
+Julianne Buescher is an American actress, puppeteer and writer who performs in film, television, radio, and on stage.
 As a voice actress, she is known for many roles including Anko Mitarashi on Naruto.
-She hails from Cleveland, Ohio.
 Buescher is also a puppeteer for The Jim Henson Company, appearing with CeeLo Green as "Piddles the Pug" at the 2011 Grammy Awards and as the same character among others in the improvisational adult puppet shows (Puppet Up! and Crank Yankers).
 She also has worked for both Sesame Street and The Muppets.